0xd34df00d/monad-metrics-extensible/README.md

   (hence "extensible" one more time).
   You want a combined distribution + counter?
 No prob!

-`import System.Metrics.Extensible` is your entry point of choice!
+`System.Metrics.Extensible` is your entry point of choice!

 ## A quick example